gebe678/Capstome_Projext/Readme.md

 1. I plan to read Chapter 2 of *Neural Networks: A Systematic Introduction* and write out any questions I have
 2. I plan to watch the second video of 3Blue1Brown

+## Feb.
+26 2021

+1. I read through the supplemental reading for 3Blue1Brown's series and looked over the example they reference throughout the video series.

+**To-Do For Next Time:**
+1. Continue watching the 3Blue1Brown series

+## Mar.
+1 2021

+1. I watched the rest of the 3Blue1Brown videos (2-4) which covered a lot of the math that goes into the neural net model.
+This includes a lot of Calculus including the chain rule and derivates.
+It also went over gradient descent and hidden layers.

+**To-Do For Next Time:**
+1. Investigate some of the math that goes into the model.

 # Maria's Diary